Ski Gear Review: VECTOR GLIDE, OMNIS, MARKER | Edited by Makoto Asakawa

 Touring: ★★★★★

-binding itself is made very lightweight, so you can walk lightly on snowy mountains.
+The binding itself is very lightweight, so you can walk easily on snowy mountains.

-All seasons, in all conditions, mainly used at ski resorts around Asahikawa.
+All seasons, all conditions, mainly used at ski resorts around Asahikawa.

 ●Review

-Features: The system of detaching the toe piece to switch between climbing and gliding modes is innovative.
-It's as light as a tech binding when climbing, and functions as a standard separate binding when gliding.
+Features: The system of detaching the toe piece to switch between climbing and skiing modes is refreshing.
+It's as light as a tech binding when climbing, and becomes a normal separate binding when skiing.

-Operation: Unlike touring bindings, which are connected front and rear by a plate, the separate bindings allow for more flex in the board, allowing you to fully utilize the board's inherent characteristics.
+Handling: Unlike touring bindings where the front and rear are connected by a plate, the separate design allows for better board flex and utilizes the board's inherent characteristics.

-Ride Experience: While the toe piece feels slightly heavier, it's easier to drop the top of the board, allowing for earlier transitions in the first half of a turn and easier tail shifting.
-Depending on the board you use, it's easy to create movement and allows for a relaxed, positive feel.
+Riding feel: There's a slight weight to the toe piece, but conversely, it makes it easier to drop the tip, allowing for earlier transitions in the first half of turns and easier tail sliding.
+Depending on the board used, it allows for easy maneuverability and a pleasantly loose feel.

-Weight: The overall weight isn't particularly heavy, but you'll need to tuck the toe piece into your backpack when in climbing mode.
-There are two release models, 12" and 16" models, but with the 12" model, the weight won't be too stressful.
+Weight: The overall weight doesn't feel heavy, but the toe piece must be placed in a backpack when in climbing mode.
+There are two release values, 12 and 16, but the 12 model doesn't feel heavy enough to be stressful.

-Fit: Just like a standard separate binding, it provides a secure hold, giving you a sense of security.
-The pins are easy to insert into your boots when climbing, making it easy to use even for first-time users.
+Fit: It's just like a normal separate binding, providing a secure hold and a sense of security.
+The pins are easy to insert into boots when climbing, making it easy to use even for first-time users.

 Makoto Asakawa skating in INTIMACY shoes